 Even basic, plugin-less apps could fail to build/deploy on the iOS side using the remote agent for several reasons.
-Most of these errors are related to incompatibilities between the older Cordova versions with newer Xcode ones, including but not limited to the Certificates and Provisioning Profiles handling, that keeps constantly changing between Xcode releases.
+Most of these errors are related to incompatibilities between the older Cordova versions with newer Xcode ones, including but not limited to the Certificates and Provisioning Profiles handling, that Apple persists in changing between Xcode releases.

 How to use Visual Studio for Windows then?

 Not everything is lost.
 You can still develop a multi-platform Cordova app from Visual Studio, however, you should manage both versions separately as follows:

 Use Cordova CLI 7.1.0 with cordova-android 6.3.0.
 This will allow deployment to devices and emulators using the external Android SDK as explained somehere in this post.
 Once you have installed the Android SDK (either with the standalone Android SDK manager of Android studio) you can build, debug and deploy apps rather normally.